Illustration for the article: How to Talk to Your Teen About Parental Controls

 How to Talk to Your Teen About Parental Controls

-Focus the conversation on cooperation rather than surveillance.
-Explain how parental control applications, especially ones like Kroha, aim to support safer habits and not to invade their privacy.
+Acknowledge their growing need for privacy and independence.
+Focus the conversation on cooperation rather than control, and explain that parental control tools should support safer habits, not invade their privacy.

 This approach helps reduce resistance and makes teens feel respected rather than controlled.